Excerpt from the Government of Ontario’s ‘Newsroom’

 The fine was imposed by Justice of the Peace Bruce Phillips.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-MMFX Steel of Canada was found guilty of violating section 20 on the Ontario ‘Industrial’ regulation 851which states,
+MMFX Steel of Canada was found guilty of a contravention of section 20 on the Ontario ‘Industrial’ regulation 851/90 which states,

 “Barriers, warning signs or other safeguards for the protection of all workers in an area shall be used where vehicle or pedestrian traffic may endanger the safety of any worker.”